-Some basic ideas concerning the velocity scale in the inner part of the turbulent boundary layer under an APG are presented in section 2.
-It is shown that the total shear stress varies linearly in a turbulent boundary layer under an APG, if the Reynolds number is not large compared with the APG.
+Some basic ideas concerning the velocity scale in the inner part of the turbulent boundary layer under an APG are presented in section 2.1.
+It is shown that the total shear stress varies linearly in a turbulent boundary layer under a strong APG.
 The linear behaviour leads to a velocity scale dependent on the normal coordinate, replacing the friction velocity as a velocity scale.